 There are over 100 documented types of arthritis, all of which fit into four different categories with various causes:

 While all forms of arthritis cause inflammation, inflammatory arthritis develops when your immune system attacks your joints as if they were invading your body and making you sick.
 This immune response causes intense inflammation and can lead to joint erosion and dysfunction over time.

 Degenerative forms of arthritis, like osteoarthritis, cause the cartilage in your joints to wear down over time.
 Getting regular physical activity and maintaining a healthy weight can help prevent degenerative arthritis or slow its progression.

 Infectious arthritis comes from a viral, bacterial, or fungal infection.
 Often, antibiotics can clear the infection and ease your arthritic symptoms permanently.
 However, ongoing treatment may be necessary if there is already lasting damage from the infection.

 Metabolic arthritis develops because of metabolic processes in your body.
 Specifically, forms of metabolic arthritis like gout develop when your body breaks down purines into uric acid.
 When uric acid builds up into crystals around your joints, it can result in painful flare-ups with intense, sharp pain.

-Dr. Huffman develops your personalized arthritis treatment plan according to the type of arthritis and the characteristics of your symptoms.
-Your personalized arthritis treatment plan may include a combination of lifestyle changes and therapies, including:
+Drs.
+Huffman and Ghazal will develop a personalized arthritis treatment plan according to the type of arthritis and the characteristics of your symptoms.
+Your personalized arthritis treatment plan may include:

 Schedule an appointment by phone or online today at Interventional Pain and Regenerative Medicine Specialists to learn more about arthritis and the treatments available.